alvarezrrj/alirey/README.md

 ## TO DO

+Add an 'opt_out' column on users table (to allow them to opt out of promotional email)

+When a user who hasn't given their phone number makes a booking, give them the option to enter their phone number in a modal.

 Add 'I accept the terms and conditions' checkbox on booking form'

 Add into terms of service: "it's your responsibility to call us if you don't give us your number".